sachinym/Github-Advanced-Security/Labs/Lab-04.md

 ## Review

 In this module, we have completed the following:
--  Used the dependency submission action on a Java project
 -  Used the dependency review action to stop a Pull Request that contains the log vulnerability